What is Mindfulness?

 There are a variety of activities that people report experiencing being one mindful while doing.
 Yoga, sports, art, music, reading, video games, cooking, and the list goes on.
 I highly recommend trying to find an activity that acts as a stress-reliever—something that you can turn to when you are in a highly stressful state of mind.

-Try setting a time every day, even if it is just for a minute or two, when you can practice being mindful.
+Try setting a time every day, even if it is just for a minute or two when you can practice being mindful.
 During these sessions, you may use an object to make the process easier.
 Even a pencil could be used to practice mindfulness.
-Use your senses to examine the pencil, notice any feelings or thoughts that arise during the mindfulness exercise, let these feelings and thoughts pass without passing any judgement on the value or quality of the thoughts and feelings.
+Use your senses to examine the pencil, notice any feelings or thoughts that arise during the mindfulness exercise, let these feelings and thoughts pass without passing any judgment on the value or quality of the thoughts and feelings.
 Remember to set a timer so that you are not worried about the time during these mindfulness exercises and you can truly leave all your worries and stress for a few minutes.

 Note: Do not get discouraged if you find it difficult to be mindful.
 We are not used to getting away from our busy lives.
 Trying to leave everything behind, even for a moment, is challenging.
 Even people who practice mindfulness every day sometimes struggle with being mindful.
 If you find yourself drifting away from mindfulness, take note of it, do not be judgmental of yourself, and use your senses to try to return to a state of mindfulness.
+For more information, fill out our contact form or call us at (631) 328-5930 today!

 By: Kaitlin McNamara Student from St. Joseph’s and Jeanette Lorandini, LCSW.